Knoxville Attorneys Modifying and Enforcing Divorce Decrees

-In the event that one of the parties fails to follow a court order, the other party may be forced to start legal action to enforce the order and compel an action or inaction by the non-compliant party.
-The action is most often accomplished by filing a Petition for Contempt.
+In the event that one of the parties in a divorce fails to follow a court order, the other party may be forced to start legal action to enforce the order and require action (or inaction) by the non-compliant party.
+Put more simply?
+Yes, you can.
+This is most often accomplished by filing a petition for contempt of court in Tennessee.

 Common examples of a divorced party needing to seek enforcement of the divorce decree are: